pgjdbc/pgjdbc/docs/documentation/92/ssl.md

 documentation](http://www.postgresql.org/docs/current/static/ssl-tcp.html),
 so it will not be repeated here.
 Before trying to access your SSL enabled server from Java, make sure you can get to it via **psql**.
-You should see output like the following if you have established a SSL  connnection.
+You should see output like the following if you have established a SSL  connection.

 `$ ./bin/psql -h localhost`
 `Welcome to psql 8.0.0rc5, the PostgreSQL interactive terminal.`